Here you will find the most common questions we are asked.

 Riding with the Drag is a thrilling sport which should not to be confused with Fox Hunting/Trail Hunting.
 With the Drag, a pack of hounds follows a scent laid by a human rather than pursuing a live quarry.
 The line is laid over a pre-determined route to take advantage of the best opportunities for jumping offered by the land crossed.
 These include all the types of obstacle one might encounter.

-The meet starts at 12.30pm and if it is a Lawn Meet drinks will be offered by the host.
-Before moving off, the Fieldmaster will inform the followers (the ‘Field’) of anything they need to know about the first line.
+The meet starts at 12.30pm so you need to arrive in plenty of time to be mounted and ready to ride at 12.30pm and if it is a Lawn Meet drinks will be offered by the host.
+Before moving off, the Fieldmaster will inform the followers (the ‘Field’) of anything they need to know about the first line and the day in general.

 You should find out who the Fieldmaster is (you should not go in front of this rider).
 The Hounds will then move off and when they pick up the scent and start to run, the rest of the field follows jumping the fences along the way.
 At the end of the line, there will be a fifteen minute break to allow the horses and riders to recover before the second line begins.
 A normal meet has three or four lines covering up to six or more miles but riders can miss out a line if they feel it will be too much for their horses.
 At the end of the day there will often be tea at the host’s house or in a local pub.